-Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation; founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute (CHIBE), director of the Penn CDC Prevention Research Center (with Karen Glanz), Division Chief of Health Policy for the Department of Medical Ethics and Health Policy, and the Janet and John Haas President’s Distinguished Professor of Medicine and Medical Ethics and Health Policy at the Perelman School of Medicine and of Health Care Management at the Wharton School.
+Kevin Volpp is a co-director of the Penn Medicine Center for Health Care Innovation; founding director of the Center for Health Incentives and Behavioral Economics at the Leonard Davis Institute (CHIBE), director of the Penn CDC Prevention Research Center (with Karen Glanz), Division Chief of Health Policy for the Department of Medical Ethics and Health Policy, and the Founders President's Distinguished Professor at the Perelman School of Medicine and the Wharton School.
 He is also a core faculty member of the Center for Health Equity Research and Promotion (CHERP) and a board-certified practicing physician at the Philadelphia VA Medical Center.

 Kevin's research focuses on the impact of financial and organizational incentives on health outcomes.
 His work has been published in journals such as the New England Journal of Medicine, the Journal of the American Medical Association, and Health Affairs and has been covered by media outlets such as the New York Times, the Wall Street Journal, the Los Angeles Times, Good Morning America, the BBC, National Public Radio, Time, U.S. News and World Report, USA Today, Der Spiegel, and Australian National Radio.
 His team’s work on financial incentives and smoking cessation among employees at General Electric resulted in a tripling of long-term smoking cessation rates and implementation of a program based on this approach nationally among all 152,000 GE employees in the U.S. and was the winner of the British Medical Journal Group Award for Translating Research into Practice.